janebmckenna/Milestone-Project2/testing.md

 ![Index](assets/images/testing/Lighthouse%20Audit%20-%20index.png)

-When I initally ran the lighthouse audit there were two issues that I deemed significant but resolvable issues
+When I initially ran the lighthouse audit there were two issues that I deemed significant but resolvable issues
-1. Meta decription.
-While this isn't really nessicary for this project I felt it would be best practice to add.
+1. Meta description.
+While this isn't really necessary for this project I felt it would be best practice to add.
 2. No label for the input box on the Maths game for accessibility purposes.

 ![Final Lighthouse Audit - Maths game](assets/images/testing/Final-lighthouse-maths.png)